Author: Allison Tadros, MD. West Virginia University.

-Torsion is most common in the first year of life (including the prenatal period) and at puberty, although it can occur at any age.
-Patients often describe fairly sudden, severe unilateral testicular pain, sometimes radiating into the abdomen, associated with nausea and vomiting.
-They may also report urgency, frequency, and dysuria.
+Although it can occur at any age, testicular torsion is most common in the first year of life (including the prenatal period) and at puberty.
+Patients should be asked about the time of onset of their symptoms and if there are any associated urinary symptoms, fever, or trauma.
+Patients often describe fairly sudden, severe unilateral testicular pain, sometimes radiating into the abdomen.
+They may have associated nausea and vomiting.
 The left testicle is more frequently affected.
-Torsion may result from direct trauma to the testicle, and the diagnosis may be delayed if the patient?s pain is attributed solely to the injury itself.
+Torsion may result from direct trauma to the testicle, and the diagnosis may be delayed if the patient’s pain is attributed solely to the injury itself.
 A small number of patients will describe intermittent testicular pain that resolves spontaneously.
-This history is highly suspicious for torsion-detorsion and should be referred promptly to a urologist to avoid acute torsion and testicular ischemia and loss.
+This history is highly suspicious for torsion-detorsion and should be referred promptly to an urologist to avoid acute torsion and testicular ischemia and loss.

 On physical examination, the patient is often in significant distress, and may have trouble walking due to severe pain.
-Always examine the unaffected testicle first in both the supine and standing position.
 The physical examination may be very difficult to perform since the patient frequently experiences a tremendous amount of discomfort.
-The testicle is usually exquisitely tender and swollen.
-It may sit higher within the scrotum than the opposite testis, and may have a transverse lie.
-Prehn?s sign describes the (relief of pain with elevation of the testicle and) was once to be touted as a method to distinguish epididyydimitis from torsion since the pain associated with torsion is usually not relieved with elevation of the testicle (ie, positive Prehn?s = epidiydyimitis).
-However, this sign is not reliable in differentiating these two entities.
+Always examine the unaffected testicle first, in both the supine and standing position.
+The affected testicle is usually exquisitely tender and swollen.
+It may sit higher within the scrotum than the unaffected testicle, and may have a transverse lie.
+Prehn’s sign describes the relief of pain with elevation of the testicle.
+Though it was once touted as a method to distinguish epididymitis from torsion, since the pain associated with torsion is usually not relieved with elevation of the testicle, Prehn’s sign is unreliable in differentiating these two entities.
 Several studies have found loss of the cremasteric reflex to be the most accurate sign of testicular torsion.
 This reflex is elicited by stroking the ipsilateral thigh which leads to reflex elevation of the ipsilateral testicle by greater than 0.5cm.
 The inguinal area should also be examined for hernias.

 Laboratory analysis of blood and urine is usually not helpful.
-If infectious epididymitis or orchitis is suspected, it is reasonable to perform a urinalysis or urethral swab for gonorrhea and chlamydia.
-Caution should be exercised since as many as 30% of patients with torsion will have white blood cells present on the urinalysis.
-However, do not delay the management of suspected torsion for any lab result.
+If infectious epididymitis or orchitis is suspected, then it is reasonable to perform a urinalysis and testing for gonorrhea and chlamydia.
+Caution should be exercised, however, since as many as 30% of patients with torsion will have white blood cells present on the urinalysis.
+Regardless, the management of suspected torsion should not be delayed for any lab results.

 Ultrasound is the test of choice in the emergency department to diagnose torsion when the clinical diagnosis is not clear.
 Comparison of the painful testis to the asymptomatic one is key: the painful testicle is usually enlarged and hypoechoic, with decreased blood flow, compared to the asymptomatic side.
 Twisting of the spermatic cord may be also visible on ultrasound.
-Complete absence of Doppler flow confirms the diagnosis of torsion, but is a relatively late finding.
-By contrast, epididymitis is usually associated with increased blood flow to the testicle and the epididymis, as part of the body’s inflammatory response.
+In contrast, epididymitis is usually associated with increased blood flow to the testicle and the epididymis, as part of the body’s inflammatory response.

 How do I make the diagnosis?

-While ultrasound is the most useful diagnostic modality available to help diagnose torsion, definitive diagnosis is only made at surgery.
+While ultrasound is the most useful diagnostic modality to diagnose torsion, definitive diagnosis is only made at surgery.
 Do not delay calling a urologist if you suspect torsion.

 As with any emergency department patient, start with a primary assessment: airway, breathing, and circulation.
 Anyone with a suspected torsion should have an IV placed.
 Treat pain and nausea with IV medications, and keep the patient NPO in preparation for admission to the OR.

-If you anticipate any delay in getting the patient to the OR, attempt manual detorsionperform a maneuver w which may temporarily restore some blood flow to the testicle: manual detorsion.
-The procedure is painful, so consider IV sedation or analgesia prior to attempting it.
-Have the patient lie supine, and stand facing towards the patient?s head.
+If you anticipate any delay in getting the patient to the OR, you may attempt a manual detorsion to restore blood flow to the affected testicle.
+Place the patient in a supine position and stand facing towards the patient’s head.
 To manually detorse the testicle, grasp it gently and rotate it away from midline, as if you are opening a book.
-Most torsions involve one or more complete (360°) rotations.
-Therefore, you may need to make two or three complete rotations of the testicle.
+Most torsions involve one or more complete (360°) rotations, so you may need to make two or three complete rotations of the testicle.
 When the maneuver is successful, patients report dramatic pain relief within minutes.
 The lie of the testicle may normalize and blood flow should be restored on ultrasound.
-While most torsions occur toward the patient?s midline, a minority will twist in the opposite direction.
+While most torsions occur toward the patient’s midline, a minority will twist in the opposite direction.
 Therefore, if it is difficult to untwist in one direction, try untwisting in the opposite direction.

 Definitive treatment of testicular torsion is surgical.
 The testicle must be completely untwisted as soon as possible to restore blood flow.
-While there is no absolute cutoff to ensure viability, some studies have indicated that the best outcomes are achieved if the testicle is detorsed within 6 hours.
-If on surgical examination the testicular tissue is obviously necrotic, it may be removed.
+While there is no absolute cut-off to ensure viability, some studies have indicated that the best outcomes are achieved if the testicle is detorsed within 6 hours.
+If, on surgical examination, testicular tissue is obviously necrotic, it may be removed.
 However, salvage is obviously desired and usually attempted.
-In addition, bilateral orchiopexy is usually done to prevent future torsion and preserve fertility.
+In addition, bilateral orchiopexy is usually performed to prevent future torsion and preserve fertility.

 Pearls and Pitfalls

-- To borrow a phrase, time is testicle (and fertility).
 Call a urologist immediately before the ultrasound is obtained if you suspect the diagnosis.
 Testicular nonviability can occur in a little as 6 hours after onset or torsion.

-- While ultrasound is helpful, torsion is primarily a clinical diagnosis and ultrasound should only be ordered if the diagnosis is unclear.
+Testicular torsion is primarily a clinical diagnosis and ultrasound should only be ordered if the diagnosis is unclear.
 Do not delay management of the patient if ultrasound is not immediately available.